-I close with an early paragraph from the book, which also serves as the opening lines of the famous Welles film:
+I will close this review with an early paragraph from the novel, which also serves as the opening soliloquy of the Orson Welles film:

 “The magnificence of the Ambersons began in 1873.
 Their splendor lasted throughout all the years that saw their Midland town spread and darken into a city.
 In that town in those days, all the women who wore silk or velvet knew all the other women who wore silk or velvet and everybody knew everybody else’s family horse and carriage.
 The only public conveyance was the streetcar.
 A lady could whistle to it from an upstairs window, and the car would halt at once, and wait for her, while she shut the window, put on her hat and coat, went downstairs, found an umbrella, told the “girl” what to have for dinner and came forth from the house.
 Too slow for us nowadays, because the faster we’re carried, the less time we have to spare.”